einarwh/oredev-2022/README.md

 Agent vs Agent is a multiplayer hypermedia based text-only adventure game inspired by the Spy vs Spy game for the C64.

+The game server is written in F# with Giraffe.
+You will need .NET installed.
+The version of .NET I have installed is 5.0.
+I haven't tried it with other versions.

+The game client is written in Node.
+You will need Node and npm installed, and to do the `npm install` thing.

 To start the game server: navigate to the HyperAgents folder and type `dotnet run`.

 To start a game client: navigate to the Client folder and type `node run.js`.
 You can start as many clients as you like, since this is web scale.